-Every piece of music has to be recorded and this recorded information has to be sent from the source machine to the amplifier.
-This information is sent by cables, so it only stands to reason that if the cables are good then you will get good information.
-If the cables are bad then you will get bad information.
-What is good and what is bad is a question that only can be determined by the listener, because it takes many years of experience to fully understand how every part of your audio system works.
+Every piece of music recorded.
+And, this recorded information sent from the source machine to the amplifier.
+And, transmitted by cables, so it only stands to reason that if the audio cables are right, then you will get useful information.
+If the wires are wrong, then you will gain insufficient information.
+What is right and what is wrong is a question that only can be determined by the listener because it takes many years of experience to understand how your audio system works.

-Transparency is a beautiful term that is used in audio and transparency is defined as
+Transparency is a beautiful term used in audio, and openness defined as

-The interconnect cable is constructed in such a way there is always room for improvement.
-One of the ways of improving your cable is by a process called Cryogenic treatment.
-Cryogenic treatment means to reduce the temperature of the cable to below −190 °C (−310 °F) in order to remove residual stresses.
-The process also will give a longer part life, less failure due to cracking, improved thermal properties, better electrical properties including less electrical resistance and a reduced coefficient of friction.
+The interconnect cable, constructed in such a way there is always room for improvement.
+One of the ways of improving your line is by a process called Cryogenic treatment.
+Cryogenic treatment means to reduce the temperature of the cable to below −190 °C (−310 °F) to remove residual stresses.
+The process also will give a more extended part life, less failure due to cracking, improved thermal properties, better electrical properties including less electrical resistance, and a reduced coefficient of friction.

-I have already shared information about the benefits of Cryogenic treatment on the interconnects, power cords and loudspeaker cables.
-I decided to look at the other end of the chain which is the loudspeaker internal cables and connections.
-Every loudspeaker is connected from the loudspeaker or drivers (as it is termed) to the cabinet terminals by a set of cables.
-These are usually of very high quality because they are supplied by the manufacturer and I was interested to see if there would be any difference in the sound quality if I were to give these connecting cables the Cryogenic treatment.
+I have already shared information about the benefits of Cryogenic treatment on the interconnects, power cords, and loudspeaker cables.
+I decided to look at the other end of the chain, which is the loudspeaker internal cables and connections.
+Every loudspeaker is connected from drivers (as termed) to the cabinet terminals by a set of wires.
+These are usually of very high quality supplied by the manufacturer, and I was interested to see if there would be any difference in the sound quality if I were to give these connecting cables the Cryogenic treatment.

 I decided to use the cables that connected my Tannoy 3818 speakers (drivers) to the cabinet terminals.
-The reason, I did that is because I am familiar in the way these speakers perform with the various test pieces of music I use.
-And, would be able to hear instantly of any changes in the sound produced either very large very small.
+The reason I did that is that I am familiar with the way these speakers perform with the various test pieces of music I use.
+And, would be able to hear instantly of any changes in the sound produced either very large, very small.

-The results of the experiment were very apparent and heard instantly and I was quite surprised how good it sounded after the Cryogenic treatment.
-Everything appeared to be cleaner and had more definition, the transparency also improved but the biggest improvement was the sound stage which became larger and the sound became more solid and somehow attached to the ground.
+The results of the experiment were very apparent and heard instantly, and I was quite surprised at how good it sounded after the Cryogenic treatment.
+Everything appeared to be cleaner and had more definition; the transparency also improved, but the most significant improvement was the sound stage, which became more massive, and the sound became more robust and somehow attached to the ground.
+Cryogenic treated cables

-I am now convinced that Cryogenically treated cables do improve the audio system sound in many ways.
-From the beginning to the end the cost of Cyro treatment is just a fraction of what a person actually spends on their system.
-You may be interested in reading some articles about the Cryogenic treatment on line.
+I am convinced that Cryogenically treated cables do improve the audio system sound in many ways.
+And, the cost of Cyro treatment is just a fraction of what a person spends on their system.
+You may be interested in reading some articles about the Cryogenic treatment.

-If you enjoyed ‘Cryogenically treated cables’, please share with friends – thank you.
+If you enjoyed ‘Cryogenic treated cables,’ please share with friends – thank you.